kimcheru18/coffee-please/README.md

 * jQuery

 The app uses AJAX JSON calls to the <a href="https://www.googleapis.com/youtube/v3/search">YouTube Videos</a>Open Platform API to return YouTube results.
+The app uses AJAX JSON calls to the <a href="https://en.wikipedia.org/w/api.php">Wiki Trivia</a>Open Platform API to return Wikipedia results.

 ## Responsive
 App is built to be responsive across mobile, tablet, laptop, and desktop screen resolutions.